tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 <a href="http://i.imgur.com/Twzn1KY.jpg"><img src="http://i.imgur.com/Twzn1KY.jpg" alt="left fork leg protector" style="height: 688px;"/></a>

-Note the channeling that has been cut into the fork leg protector to re-route the front brake hose and speedometer wire.
+Note the channeling that has been cut into the fork leg protector to re-route the front brake hoses.
 This is in addition to the notch that has also been cut to clear the tyre.
 This modification to the fork leg protector is necessary to prevent fouling under through the entire suspension travel.

 <a href="http://i.imgur.com/JjojyyP.jpg"><img src="http://i.imgur.com/JjojyyP.jpg" alt="left fork leg protector" style="height: 688px;"/></a>